Minor blues tunes are some of the most popular and enjoyable songs to jam over.

 Descending ii V Minor Blues Backing Track Minor Blues Backing Track 6

 Descending ii V Minor Blues Beginner Chords

-Again, you’ll be using 4th chords in this Beginner minor Blues chord study, but now beginning on the 4th string root and moving to the closest chords from there.
+Again, you use 4th chords in this beginner minor blues chord study, now beginning on the 4th string root and moving to the closest chords from there.

-As was mentioned earlier, if you’re having trouble with bars 7-8 of the study, isolate those changes and practice them slowly in your guitar practice routine.
+As was mentioned earlier, if you have trouble with bars 7-8, isolate those changes and practice them slowly in your guitar practice routine.

 Click to hear minor blues chords 11

 The final intermediate chord study uses rootless versions of the previous beginner study.